What is a Tummy Tuck?

-VASER Lipoabdominoplasty is both a mild and safe procedure which preserves the nerves, blood vessels and connective tissue in the treatment areas by employing sophisticated technology, VASER, to liquefy the excessive fat before gentle suction it out and to tighten the skin.
+VASER Lipoabdominoplasty is both a mild procedure which preserves the nerves, blood vessels and connective tissue in the treatment areas by employing sophisticated technology, VASER, to liquefy the excessive fat before gentle suction it out and to tighten the skin.

 Traditional Liposuction of the abdominal wall has its limitations due, to the potential skin loss and skin necrosis in comparison to using a gentle VASER technique.